flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 - A **microphone** that listens to the player.
 - A _chip salad_ that handles the sensors and signals to produce meaningful data from it.
 This includes **64 MB of DDR2 SDRAM** (as a working area), **1 MB of Flash memory** (where the main program is stored), a **Marvell AP102 SoC** (presumably containing the main CPU inside) and a **PS1080-A2 DSP** (to process the image coming from the cameras), among others.
 All of this is fitted on three different boards stacked together `r cite("io-kinect_teardown")`.

 The sensor is operated through the use of Microsoft's opaque APIs, which in turn communicates to super-secret software installed on both the Kinect and the Xbox 360's Operating System.
-The former uses a **USB 2.0 A** connection to plug into the console.
+The Kinect uses a **USB 2.0 A** connection to plug into the console.
 The 'Slim' re-design of the Xbox 360 released in the same year was also branded 'Kinect compatible' as it could supply power to the bar as well (with the provision of an extra proprietary port on the back of the console), older models require a separate power brick for the Kinect.

 ## Operating System (and backwards compatibility)